Spiritual Union With God

 – Jesus of Nazareth

-Divine spirituality is an interactive and eager state of mind in which you are a happy, receptive, and willing participant who freely chooses, consciously and assertively, to embrace the spirit way.
-It’s the delightful result of your overwhelming desire to be pure of heart—sincere, loving, and faithful.
+Divine spirituality is an active and eager state of mind in which you are a happy, receptive, and willing participant who freely chooses, consciously and assertively, to embrace the Spirit Way.
+It is the delightful result of your overwhelming desire to be pure of heart—sincere, loving, and faithful.

 Blessed are the pure in heart, for they will see God.